awsdocs/amazon-route53-docs/doc_source/hosted-zone-private-associate-vpcs-different-accounts.md

 1. Using the account that created the VPC, associate the VPC with the hosted zone\.
 As with authorizing the association, you can use the AWS SDK, Tools for Windows PowerShell, the AWS CLI, or the Route 53 API\.
 If you're using the API, use the [AssociateVPCWithHostedZone](https://docs.aws.amazon.com/Route53/latest/APIReference/API_AssociateVPCWithHostedZone.html) action\.

-1. *Optional but recommended* – Delete the authorization to associate the VPC with the hosted zone\.
+1. *Recommended* – Delete the authorization to associate the VPC with the hosted zone\.
 Deleting the authorization does not affect the association, it just prevents you from reassociating the VPC with the hosted zone in the future\.
 If you want to reassociate the VPC with the hosted zone, you'll need to repeat steps 1 and 2 of this procedure\.

+   If you don't delete the authorization, the other account can re\-associate the VPC at any time because the authorization is still in place\.
+For more information, see [delete\-vpc\-association\-authorization](https://docs.aws.amazon.com/cli/latest/reference/route53/delete-vpc-association-authorization.html)\.
 **Note**
 For the maximum number of authorizations that you can create, see [Quotas on entities](DNSLimitations.md#limits-api-entities)\.